James Dutton, 3rd Baron Sherborne: Family

 Secondly, Lord Sherborne married Susan Block (1829–1907), daughter of James Block.

 Lord Sherborne was Provincial Grand Master of Gloucestershire of the Freemasons (1855–1880).
-His favorite living place was Bibury Manor which is now a hotel, Bibury Court Hotel.
-He was an avid race horse breeder and active member of The Bibury Club, the world's oldest racing club, which was formed in 1681 and held race meetings on Macaroni Downs above the small village of Bibury until the early part of the twentieth century.
+His favourite living place was Bibury Manor in the village of Bibury.
+He was an avid race horse breeder and active member of The Bibury Club, the world's oldest racing club, which was formed in 1681 and held race meetings on Macaroni Downs above Bibury until the early part of the twentieth century.
 He also had a London home in Grosvenor Square.
 Sherborne died on 8 March 1883, aged 78, and was succeeded in the barony by his son, Edward.